microsoft/fast/specs/date-picker/date-picker.md

 Aria labeling for the calendar icon will say 'Choose date'.
 Upon picking a date, the aria labeling will change to 'Change date'.

 ### Globalization

-*Consider whether the component has any special globalization needs such as:*

 *Special RTL handling*
 Calendar icon will appear on the right for LTR languages and on the left for RTL.